-This PetSafe in-ground fence is also suitable for cats and dogs, but it stands out of the crowd by having rechargeable batteries for collar and protection from lightning and other weather changes.
-It covers up to ⅓ acres and you can expand it up to 25 with additional wires that are sold separately.
+This PetSafe in-ground fence is also suitable for cats and dogs, but it stands out from the crowd by having rechargeable batteries for collar and protection from lightning and other weather changes.
 Also, it’s a good pick for cats as it’s designed to fit pets 5 pounds or more.
+It covers up to ⅓ acres, and you can expand it up to 25 with additional wires sold separately.

-- You can choose and adjust 4 different levels of static correction plus sound-only mode for training purposes.
+- You can choose and adjust four different levels of static correction plus sound-only mode for training purposes.

-- You are able to add more pets to the system with additional collars.
+- You can add more pets to the system with additional collars.

 - It features an additional surge protector that helps to protect the transmitter from heavy weather conditions and power surges.